rogeriotaques/detectr.js/README.md

 ## Inspiration

-This project is based on the Rafael Lima's library "css_browser_selector" (http://rafael.adm.br/css_browser_selector/) which seems to be discontinued since Nov 2nd, 2010.
+This project is based on Rafael Lima's library "css_browser_selector" (http://rafael.adm.br/css_browser_selector/) which seems to be discontinued since Nov 2nd, 2010.

 ## License